-Combustion (burning) by-products are gases and small particles created by the incomplete burning of fuels such as oil, gas, kerosene, wood, coal, and propane.
-Sources include combustion appliances such as wood heaters and wood stoves, furnaces, gas stoves, fireplaces, and car exhaust.
+Combustion (burning) by-products are gases and small particles.
+They are created by incompletely burned fuels such as oil, gas, kerosene, wood, coal and propane.

-The type and amount of combustion by-product produced depends on the type of fuel and the combustion appliance, including how well the appliance is designed, built, installed and maintained.
-Some appliances receive certification depending on how clean burning they are; both the Canadian Standards Association (CSA) and the Environmental Protection Agency (EPA) certify wood stoves and other appliances.
+The type and amount of combustion by-product produced depends on the type of fuel and the combustion appliance.
+How well the appliance is designed, built, installed and maintained affects the by-products it creates.
+Some appliances receive certification depending on how clean burning they are.
+The Canadian Standards Association (CSA) and the Environmental Protection Agency (EPA) certify wood stoves and other appliances.

 Where do combustion by-products come from?

-Combustion by-products can be formed by a number of sources including wood heaters and wood stoves, furnaces, gas ranges, gas heaters, generators, fireplaces, vehicle exhaust, and unvented kerosene heaters and stoves.
+Combustion by-products come from wood heaters and wood stoves, furnaces, gas ranges, gas heaters, generators, fireplaces, vehicle exhaust and unvented kerosene heaters, stoves and other sources.
 Second-hand tobacco smoke also contains combustion by-products.

 What are some health concerns of combustion by-products?

 Carbon monoxide (CO) reduces the blood’s ability to carry oxygen.
-It may cause tiredness, headaches, nausea, flu-like symptoms, dizziness, impaired vision, and confusion.
-In people with heart disease, it can also cause chest pain.
+Recent exposure may cause tiredness, headaches, nausea, flu-like symptoms, dizziness, impaired vision and confusion.
+If you have heart disease, it may cause chest pain.
 Very high levels of carbon monoxide exposure can cause loss of consciousness and death.

-Nitrogen dioxide (NO2) can cause irritation of the eyes, nose, throat and lungs, in addition to shortness of breath.
-People with respiratory illnesses, such as asthma, may be at higher risk of experiencing health effects from nitrogen dioxide exposure.
+Nitrogen dioxide (NO2) can irritate your eyes, nose, throat and lungs.
+You may have shortness of breath.
+If you have a respiratory illness, you may be at higher risk of experiencing health effects from nitrogen dioxide exposure.

-Particulate matter (PM) is formed when fuel does not completely burn.
-Tiny airborne particles can cause eye, nose and throat irritation.
+Particulate matter (PM) forms when materials burn.
+Tiny airborne particles can irritate your eyes, nose and throat.
 They can also lodge in the lungs, causing irritation or damage to lung tissue.
-Inflammation can also cause heart problems.
+Inflammation due to particulate matter exposure may cause heart problems.
 Some combustion particles may contain cancer-causing substances.

-What can I do to prevent or limit the health concerns?
+What can I do to prevent or limit health concerns?

 Control the source:

-- Use only aged or dried wood, not pressure treated or painted wood that may form additional toxic compounds when burned.
+- Use only aged or dried wood, not pressure treated or painted wood that may form more toxic compounds when burned

-- Change your furnace and air conditioning filters every couple of months if using them regularly.
-You can consider using a more effective furnace filter.
+- Change your furnace and air conditioning filters every couple of months if using them often.
+Consider using a more effective furnace filter

-- Do not allow smoking in or near the home.
+- Never allow smoking in or near the home

-- Use a stove hood and fan that properly vents outside when cooking with gas stoves and ranges.
+- Use a stove hood and fan that vents outside when cooking with gas stoves and ranges

 - Do not have air intake vents coming into your home from your garage.
-This can bring car exhaust fumes into the house.
+Never idle a vehicle in an attached garage

 Use air cleaners:

-Air cleaners can be used, along with source control and improved ventilation, to reduce levels of pollutants in indoor air.
+Air cleaners may reduce levels of pollutants in indoor air if used along with source control and improved ventilation.
 Air cleaners use electrical attraction, mechanical filters or ion generation to remove particles from the air.
 They vary in their cost and how well they work.
 No air cleaners will remove all pollutants from indoor air.
-For more information, see Residential Air Cleaner Use to Improve Indoor Air Quality and Health at www.ncceh.ca/sites/default/files/Air_Cleaners_Oct_2010.pdf.
+Some air cleaners may produce harmful levels of ozone.
+This can cause adverse health effects.
+Look for air cleaners that are certified to release low amounts of ozone.
+For more information, see Residential Air Cleaner Use to Improve Indoor Air Quality and Health at www.ncceh.ca/sites/default/files/Air_Cleaners_Oct_2010.pdf (PDF 162 KB).

 If you plan to buy an air cleaning system, make sure you get the device that best meets your needs.